 “No,no, that’s enough, we already know in details this region, now tell us about Morocco”

-“The goats, living on trees, of course ”
+“The goats living on trees, of course ”

 Let the adventure begin.

-There is an area, nearby the city of Essaouira, where plenty of argan oil factories and work shops are established.
-The Moroccan argan oil is famous to be the best not only because of the quality of the trees and seeds, but because of the ancient traditional handmade methods and techniques, still applied to its extraction.
+There is an area, nearby the city of Essaouira, where plenty of argan oil factories and work shops were established.
+The Moroccan argan oil is famous to be the best not only because of the quality of the trees and the seeds, but because of the ancient traditional handmade methods and techniques, still applied to its extraction.

 The camel ride terrace

 The distance from Marrakech to the city of Essaouira is between 160 / 190 km.
 The difference of about 30 km depends on the road choice.
 The road choice, depends on the seasonal traffic organisation – which road will be open and which is blocked.
 There are sections under construction and some detours, so if you are lucky, will hit the right time, when the direct shorter route is available.
 The argan oil sacred land is located in an area, 20 km before reaching Essaouira.
 It means totally about 150 km drive from Marrakech.
 The terrain around is nearly deserted, but still some low grass and single bushes could be seen.